SPARTAN INNOVATIONS VENTURE FELLOWS PROGRAM

 Qualifying MBA graduate students may be in either the first or second year of their graduate program and have a strong interest in entrepreneurship and technology innovation.
 (A background in technology is not a pre-requisite in order to be considered for the fellowship or to be an effective team member.)
-Experience with this and similar programs has shown the best results come when team members are from diverse backgrounds and life experiences.
+The best experiential learning comes with team members from diverse backgrounds and life experiences.

-Qualifying PhD students will have completed both their coursework and qualifying exams.
-Further, these candidates will be at least a year from completing their dissertations.
-Preference is for students in life sciences, physical sciences, computer science, business, or communications.
+Qualifying PhD students will have completed their coursework and be at least one year out from completing their dissertations.
+The Venture Fellows Program is designed for students in life sciences, physical sciences, computer science, business, or communications.
 Please note: Qualifying PhD students must obtain permission from their thesis advisor to participate.